-Don’t get too worried, though.
+Don’t worry though.
 Just because you experience test anxiety doesn’t mean you’re psychologically imbalanced.
-In fact, this is one psychological condition that is experienced by most people at some time or other.
-Some people just face it more than others.
+In fact, performance anxiety is experienced by most people at some time in their lives.

-Let’s discuss the causes of test anxiety.
-As with other forms of performance anxiety, test anxiety is your body’s and mind’s reaction to something stressful, as it adjusts, almost in a panic, in an attempt to handle that upcoming issue effectively.
+As with other forms of performance anxiety, test anxiety is your body’s reaction to a stressful situation.
 Any time you’re under stress, the body releases adrenaline.
-Adrenaline is a hormone whose purpose is to prepare a person for danger.
-This adrenaline is what causes the symptoms that you experience, such as a pounding heart, sweating, rapid breathing, sweaty palms, etc.
+Adrenaline is a hormone that prepares your body for danger.
+Adrenaline causes symptoms such as pounding heart, sweating, rapid breathing and sweaty palms.

-When the body starts experiencing these symptoms, they interfere with basic thinking processes.
-Put simply, this means that your pounding heart and rapid breathing interfere with mental processes such as remembering, problem solving and analyzing.
-In other words, test anxiety is actually something of a self-fulfilling prophecy.
+These symptoms interfere with basic thinking processes, such as remembering, problem solving and analyzing.
+In other words, test anxiety is often a self-fulfilling prophecy.
 You worry that you won’t do well on the test, and this triggers adrenaline.
-The adrenaline causes the symptoms we’ve mentioned, such as the rapid breathing and fast heartbeat, which in turn get in the way of clear thinking.
+The adrenaline causes the symptoms such as the rapid breathing and fast heartbeat, which in turn interfere with clear thinking.

 Another important cause of test anxiety is the worry about how others will perceive you if you do poorly on the exam.
 A student who regularly experiences test anxiety tends to be the one who puts a lot of pressure on him or herself to perform well.
-They feel they have to do well to make parents happy or to maintain their status as the smart one in the class.
-One less-than-perfect grade shatters this person’s self-confidence, which causes more test anxiety in the future.
+They feel they must do well to make parents happy or to maintain their status as the smart one in the class.
+One less-than-perfect grade is a blow to their self-confidence, which causes more test anxiety.